Microsoft Azure Architect Technologies – Exam AZ-300

 Automated VM Deployments

 Automated deployments are one of the many benefits of cloud.
 When we want to automate the deployments of Virtual Machines (VMs) within Azure, we do it using a combination of Azure Resource Manager (ARM) Templates, and tools such as PowerShell, CLI, or code.
-In this lesson you will become familiar with: Azure Resource Manager TemplatesThe definition of a VM resource, including storage profileWhere you can monitor deployments in the portalHow to download ARM Templates from the portal Commands used in this lesson: New resource group: New-AzureRmResourceGroup -name deploytestrg -Location "Australia Southeast"Secure password: $pw = Read-Host "Enter Pass" -AsSecureStringNew deployment: New-AzureRmResourceGroupDeployment -ResourceGroupName deploytestrg -TemplateUri uri -adminUsername adm-jlee -adminPassword $pw
+In this lesson you will become familiar with: Azure Resource Manager TemplatesThe definition of a VM resource, including storage profileWhere you can monitor deployments in the portalHow to download ARM Templates from the portal Commands used in this lesson: Please note: Microsoft has updated PowerShell with a new, but very similar module for managing Azure.
+The concepts in this video are still correct.
+An update is planned to include the new PowerShell modules.
+New resource group: New-AzureRmResourceGroup -name deploytestrg -Location "Australia Southeast"Secure password: $pw = Read-Host "Enter Pass" -AsSecureStringNew deployment: New-AzureRmResourceGroupDeployment -ResourceGroupName deploytestrg -TemplateUri uri -adminUsername adm-jlee -adminPassword $pw

 Identity and Access Management